10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 And there’s nobody to hold your hand through it all.

 Your usual safety blankets are taken away; the training wheels are off and you’re rolling by yourself.
 And it’s fine!
 Sure, you fall over a few times and have the occasional tantrum.
 But that’s to be expected.
 Overall, you become happier, healthier, confident and self-assured.
-You cannot underestimate the benefits of travel.
+You cannot underestimate the advantages and benefits of travel.

 9 | TRAVEL ACCELERATES THE JOURNEY OF SELF-DISCOVERY